focus-shift/jollyday/README.md

 There are different types of observance like Religious, Secular, Awareness, International or National observance.
 We will declare all of these as **Observance**

-**Unofficial Holidays**
-Holidays which are not public or bank holidays.
-Unofficial holidays are deprecated and will be replaced by the other types over time.

 ## Development

 If you want to **support** us at the development on **jollyday** than take a look at [Contributing to jollyday](./CONTRIBUTING.md).